budach/pysster/README.md

 ## pysster: a Sequence-STructure classifiER  [![Build Status](https://travis-ci.org/budach/pysster.svg?branch=master)](https://travis-ci.org/budach/pysster) [![Build status](https://ci.appveyor.com/api/projects/status/b7kkrb0qu5fsanbh/branch/master?svg=true)](https://ci.appveyor.com/project/budach/pysster/branch/master) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
-### Learning Sequence and Structure Motifs in DNA and RNA Sequences using Convolutional Neural Networks
+### Learning Sequence And Structure Motifs In Biological Sequences Using Convolutional Neural Networks

-pysster is a python package for training and interpretation of convolutional neural networks.
-The package can be applied to both DNA and RNA to classify sets of sequences by learning sequence and secondary structure motifs.
-It can handle multi-class and single-label or multi-label classifications, it offers an automated hyperparameter optimization and options to visualize learned motifs along with information about their positional and class enrichment.
-The package runs seamlessly on CPU and GPU and provides a simple interface to train and evaluate a network with a handful lines of code.
+pysster is a Python package for training and interpretation of convolutional neural networks on biological sequence data.
+Sequences are classified by learning sequence and structure motifs and the package offers sensible default parameters, an optional hyper-parameter optimization procedure and options to visualize learned motifs along with information about their positional and class enrichment.
+The main features of the package are:

+* multi-class and single-label or multi-label classifications
+* sensible default parameters and an optional hyper-parameter tuning
+* learning of motifs + interpretation in terms of positional and class enrichment and motif co-occurrence
+* support of input strings over user-defined alphabets (e.g. applicable to DNA, RNA, proteins, etc.)
+* optional use of structure information, handcrafted features and recurrent layers
+* seamless CPU or GPU computation

 The preprint can be found on [bioRxiv](https://www.biorxiv.org/content/early/2017/12/06/230086).